beaujeant/ePassportViewer/README.md

 ### Install driver

-First you need to unplug the reader, then install the following resources:
+First you need to unplug the reader, then install the following resource:

 ```
-sudo apt-get install libusb-dev
+sudo apt install libusb-dev
-sudo apt-get install pcscd
+sudo apt install pcscd
 ```

 #### ACR